neverfap-deluxe/nfd-api/content/guides_guide/guide-never-fap-deluxe-practices.md

   pageId: "B61D358A-AA71-41AB-8B17-2298FB470135"

 ---

-### Develop a greater understanding of awareness and meditation best practices.

 NeverFap Deluxe Practices focus solely on verifiable steps you can do on a daily basis to help you build awareness and calmness.